 The datapoints are stored in the memory of the unit.
-At a set time, the unit calls into the cellular data network in order to contact the server; the data is then uploaded.
+For loggers with a modem, at a set time, the unit calls into the cellular data network in order to contact the server; the data is then uploaded.

 The logger makes measurements (as described above) which are saved into an area of memory which is referred to as the "primary recording".
-In addition, if the logger has the feature enabled, it can also be set to occasionally save data into a "secondary recording" memory area (e.g. data sampled at a higher frequency).
+In addition, if the logger has the feature enabled, it can also be set to occasionally save data into a "secondary recording" memory area (e.g., data sampled at a higher frequency).
 This is additional data.
-(Note: This is not available on all supplied units and must be arranged through your sales representative before placing an order; it also has implications concerning expected battery life of the unit).
+(Note: This is not available on all supplied units and must be arranged through your sales representative before placing an order; it also has implications concerning expected battery life of the unit.
+The feature is not supported by 'group 1' loggers).

-The logger can be programmed to monitor data for certain patterns or conditions and can send a message to the server if it should detect a match.
+The loggers (except those in 'group 1') can be programmed to monitor data for certain patterns or conditions and can send a message to the server if it should detect a match.
 Commonly, this is used for setting a condition that can be an indication of an "alarm".
-Alarms can be sent to a limited set of users, but a better way of handling (and preserving battery power) is to send the message to a server only if it has the facility to fork the message and send it to multiple users.
+Alarms can be sent to a limited set of users, but a better way of handling (and preserving battery power) is to send the message to the server, which often has the facility to fork the message and send it to multiple users.